 He is the author of 2 full-length poetry collections: Lost On My Own Street (Pski’s Porch, 2016) and The Pieces You Have Left (Beatlick Press, 2021).

 His most recent chapbook is The Most Honest Syllable is Shhh (NightBallet, 2017).

-He founded Grandma Moses Press in 1992, and currently serves as publisher.
+He founded Grandma Moses Press in 1992, and continues to serve as publisher.

-Journal Publications: 22-5, Anti-Heroin Chic, Abyss & Apex, The Beatlick News, Blue Pepper, Bluegrass Accolades, Border Senses, Brickplight, burntdistrict, Canary, Chaffey Review, Chiron Review, Circumference, Coe Review, Crab Fat, The FUN Journal, Hineni Magazine, Independent Noise, Indiana Voice Journal, The Ink Spot, Jokes Review, Las Cruces Bulletin, Lummox Journal, Lunarosity, Malpais Review, Magnapoets, North of Center, Owl Eye Review, The Pangolin Review, Plumb Tree Tavern, Poesies, Poetry Pacific, the Rag, Red Fez, RHINO: The Poetry Forum, San Pedro River Review, Sediments Literary-Arts Journal, Sin Fronteras, The Song is…, Spark Wheel Press, Spilt Ink, Star 82 Review, Verse-Virtual, Watermelon Isotope, Wild Violet Magazine and Zen Baby.
+Journal Publications: 22-5, The American Journal of Poetry, Anti-Heroin Chic, Abyss & Apex, The Beatlick News, Blue Pepper, Bluegrass Accolades, Border Senses, Brickplight, burntdistrict, Canary, Chaffey Review, Chiron Review, Circumference, Coe Review, Crab Fat, Dodging the Rain, DRYLAND’s Poetry Party Line, The FUN Journal, Hineni Magazine, Independent Noise, Indiana Voice Journal, The Ink Spot, Jokes Review, Las Cruces Bulletin, Lummox Journal, Lunarosity, Malpais Review, Magnapoets, Nixes Mate Review, North of Center, Our Day’s Encounter, Owl Eye Review, The Pangolin Review, Plum Tree Tavern, Poesies, Poetry Pacific, Project Agent Orange, the Rag, Red Fez, RHINO: The Poetry Forum, San Pedro River Review, Sediments Literary-Arts Journal, Sin Fronteras, The Song is…, Spark Wheel Press, Spilt Ink, Spiral Orb, Star 82 Review, Taj Mahal Review, Verse-Virtual, Watermelon Isotope, Wild Violet Magazine and Zen Baby.